• Menu

 The bus that arrived to pick us up was a 20+ year old hand me down from some random place where the knobs and buttons on the dashboard have no words and the engine needs a liter of water poured into it every 30 minutes by the driver (a convenient pour hole is available right in the middle of the dashboard, so no one has to exit the bus.)
 It was true that the buses have no air conditioning, but this was quickly rectified as our bus had no windows either!
 Red plastic looking vinyl covered all of the seats and gave our light green, windowless, magic bus a fun christmas kind of feel as the rest of the passengers for our tour got onboard.

-The Village Makes Music And Sings - Suva, Fiji
+Arrival at Koromakalua Village - Suva, Fiji

-The Village Makes Music And Sings – Suva, Fiji
+Arrival at Koromakalua Village – Suva, Fiji

 Wait a second… Our bus, withseating for 60, only had 7 people on it.
 After a lengthy discussion between the bus driver, the tour company supervisor, and then a momentary cell phone call to figure out what was going on, our guide onboarded and we began to pull away.
 What we found out later was that the tour we were on had 75 people.
 In the massive push to get on the first bus available, 68 people boarded the first bus, packed it to the gills and then took off, leaving the 7 of us to enjoy the breezy comfort of our own Partridge Family Bus as we began an hour long drive into the hills surrounding Savusavu, passing through a number of villages along the way.